orbit-online/upkg/README.md

-tar: auto-detect whether to --strip-components 1, add strip-components to upkg.json Warn when GIT_SSH_COMMAND is set but BatchMode!=yes Simulate `ln -T` with `ln -Fi <<<'n'` on BSD
+tar: auto-detect whether to --strip-components 1, add strip-components to upkg.json Warn when GIT_SSH_COMMAND is set but BatchMode!=yes Simulate `ln -T` with `ln -Fi <<<'n'` on BSD Streamline package names are reported in log messages

 ## Testing